See what the IHS Markit Score report has to say about Lam Research Corp.

 ETF/Index ownership | Positive

 ETF activity is positive.
-Over the last month, ETFs holding LRCX are favorable, with net inflows of $15.85 billion.
-Additionally, the rate of inflows is increasing.
+Over the last month, growth of ETFs holding LRCX is favorable, with net inflows of $28.71 billion.
+This is among the highest net inflows seen over the last one-year and the rate of additional inflows appears to be increasing.

 PMI by IHS Markit | Neutral